palantir/foundry-platform-python/docs/v2/Admin/Marking.md

 category_id = "0950264e-01c8-4e83-81a9-1a6b7f77621a"
 # List[PrincipalId] | Users and Groups that will be able to view resources protected by this Marking.
 This can be changed later through the MarkingMember operations.
 initial_members = ["f05f8da4-b84c-4fca-9c77-8af0b13d11de"]
-# List[Union[MarkingRoleUpdate, MarkingRoleUpdateDict]] | The initial roles that will be assigned when the Marking is created.
+# List[MarkingRoleUpdate] | The initial roles that will be assigned when the Marking is created.
 At least one ADMIN role must be provided.
 This can be changed later through the MarkingRoleAssignment operations.
 WARNING: If you do not include your own principal ID or the ID of a Group that you are a member of, you will create a Marking that you cannot administer.
 initial_role_assignments = [
     {"role": "ADMINISTER", "principalId": "f05f8da4-b84c-4fca-9c77-8af0b13d11de"}
 ]